CBSR-Biobank/bbweb/documentation/Development.md

 ## GitHub Markdown

-* [Grip](https://github.com/joeyespo/grip) - Preview GitHub Markdown files like Readme locally before committing them
+*  [Grip]  (https://github.com/joeyespo/grip) - Preview GitHub Markdown files like Readme.md locally
+   before committing them

 ## Logging

-* To enable logging at the Domain or Service layers, edit the file `conf/logger.xml`.
+* To enable logging at the Domain or Service layers, edit the file [conf/logger.xml] (../conf/logger.xml).

-* To enable TEST logging at the Domain or Service layers, edit the file `conf/logback-test.xml`.
+* To enable TEST logging at the Domain or Service layers, edit the file [conf/logback-test.xml] (../conf/logback-test.xml).

+* The Akka logging configuration for the web application is in [conf/application.conf] (../conf/application.conf).
+It is in [conf/reference.conf] (../conf/reference.conf) for the testing environment.

 ## H2 in Memory Database